Get Involved

 We are deeply passionate about fighting for the rights of immigrant children and have doubled in size every year since 2013.
 Are you next to join the team?

+Interns are an important and exciting addition to our diverse team of lawyers, paralegals, and social workers.
+Interns will be assigned to work with one or two staff members.
+Interns will have weekly check-in meetings and two designated feedback sessions with their supervisors.
+This is a remote internship; however, there are opportunities for in-person work, if desired.
+We will offer a comprehensive virtual orientation at the beginning of the summer and weekly virtual brown bag lunches with staff.
+Interns will work with clients in removal proceedings and seeking immigration benefits, such as Special Immigrant Juvenile Status, asylum, adjustment of status, and naturalization.

 College interns are an important and exciting addition to our diverse team of lawyers, paralegals, and social workers.
-Interns will be assigned to work with either one or two supervisors.
+Interns will be assigned to work with either one or two staff members, who will provide them with direct supervision.
 Interns will have regular check-in meetings and will have two designated feedback sessions with their supervisors.
-While our internship will be virtual this summer, there will be opportunities for some in person work, if desired.
+This is a remote internship; however, there are opportunities for in-person work, if desired.
 We will offer a comprehensive virtual orientation at the beginning of the summer and weekly virtual brown bag lunches with staff.
-Interns will work with clients seeking immigration benefits, such as including Special Immigrant Juvenile Status, asylum, U nonimmigrant status, adjustment of status, naturalization, and DACA

-Law student interns are an important and exciting addition to our diverse team of lawyers, paralegals, and social workers.
-Interns will be assigned to work with one or two supervisors.
-Interns will have weekly check-in meetings and two designated feedback sessions with their supervisors.
-While our internship will be virtual, there will be opportunities for some in person work, if desired.
-We will offer a comprehensive virtual orientation at the beginning of the summer and weekly virtual brown bag lunches with staff.
-Interns will work with clients seeking immigration benefits, such as Special Immigrant Juvenile Status, asylum, U nonimmigrant status, adjustment of status, naturalization, and DACA.
+Interns will work with clients in removal proceedings and seeking immigration benefits, such as Special Immigrant Juvenile Status, asylum, adjustment of status, and naturalization.